AEmilioDiStefano/client-server-development/README.md

 ![host-and-port](images/16-all-dragons-deleted.png)

-All dragons have been deleted so that we can focus on finding the best canine candidates for search-and-rescue training!
+Success!
+All dragons have been deleted so that we can focus on finding the best canine candidates for search-and-rescue training.

 ## Common Problems and Solutions

+### Authentication Errors